 Arlene is director of AMC strategy and is a special advisor on financial issues to the chairman of Bloomberg.

 Edward Zwick is an Academy and Emmy Award-winning Producer, Writer and Director.
 Along with his partner, Marshall Herskovitz, he created the critically acclaimed television series Thirtysomething, My So-Called Life, Relativity and Once and Again, as well as the Academy-Award winning films, Shakespeare in Love and Traffic.
 Zwick began his feature film career directing About Last Night.
-He went on to direct the Academy Award winning films Glory and Legends of the Fall, as well as Courage Under Fire, The Siege, The Last Samurai, Defence, Love & Other Drugs, and Pawn Sacrifice.
-His most recent film is Never Go Back.
+He went on to direct the Academy Award winning films Glory and Legends of the Fall, as well as Courage Under Fire, The Siege, The Last Samurai, Defence and Love & Other Drugs.
+His most recent film is Pawn Sacrifice.